Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 `Xively <https://xively.com/>`__ is a service that provides the possibility to analyze and visualize the "Internet of Things".
-It can store a history of measured temperature or illumination an can display it with pretty graphs.
+It can store a history of measured temperature or illumination and can display it with pretty graphs.

+TODO: Image

 The full project description can be found :ref:`here
 <starter_kit_server_room_monitoring_upload_sensor_data_to_xively>`.